GlobeletJS/satellite-view/README.md

     to a map covering the whole world
   - changed: a (Boolean) flag indicating whether the map image has changed since the last draw call
-- pixelRatio: Ratio of the pixel size of the rendered image ([drawingbuffer size]) to the CSS display size of the container.
+- `pixelRatio`: Ratio of the pixel size of the rendered image ([drawingbuffer size]) to the CSS display size of the container.
 Default:
   [window.devicePixelRatio][].
 Note: if a value is supplied, the pixel ratio will remain constant across draw calls.
 The default behavior will update the pixel ratio when window.devicePixelRatio changes
+- `units`: Specify "degrees" or "radians" as the units of the longitude and latitude in the camPos argument of any future draw calls.
+Default: "radians"

 [yawgl]: https://github.com/GlobeletJS/yawgl
 [drawingbuffer size]: https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/drawingBufferWidth